Download all

 1. Sign up & grab your keys

 If you haven't already, create an account.
 You'll land in a fresh project.
-Go to Install in the dashboard — it shows your project's public key, a button to create a secret API key, and copy-paste snippets pre-filled for your stack.
+Go to Install in the dashboard.
+It shows your project's public key, a button to create a secret API key plus copy paste snippets prefilled for your stack.

 You need two keys:

-tk_live_…) — used from your server.
-Treat like a password, store in env vars.
+• Secret API key (tk_live_…) is used from your server.
+Treat it like a password so store it in env vars.

 2. Drop the SDK into your frontend

-One script tag in <head>.
-The SDK auto-initializes on page load, collects ~110 device signals in the background, and writes a 30-minute session cookie.
+One script tag in <head> is all you need.
+The SDK auto initializes on page load, collects around 110 device signals in the background then writes a 30 minute session cookie.
 About 8 KB gzipped.

 3. Call /v1/check from your backend on signup